Skip to main content

 Grants

-Funding is awarded only to state offices of highway safety, which are responsible for planning and implementing the program based on formulas provided in the FAST Act.
+Funding is awarded only to state offices of highway safety, which are responsible for planning and implementing the program based on formulas provided in the Bipartisan Infrastructure Law.
 These offices are responsible for making awards to sub-recipients, the amounts of which vary from state to state.

 NHTSA maintains a webpage that orients visitors to the breadth of programs and resources to support grant applicants.
-This includes a Resources Guide, Management Review Information, Grants Management Solutions Suite (GMSS) Administration System, and Safety Program Assessment tools.
-The Resources Guide provides information to assist state and federal professionals to manage grant programs, including certification and assurances, equipment, planning, monitoring, and administration costs.
+This includes a Resources Guide, Management Review Information and Safety Program Assessment tools.
+The Resources Guide provides information to assist state and federal professionals to manage grant programs, including certification and assurances, equipment, planning, public participation and engagement, monitoring, and administration costs.

-The United States Department of Transportation has developed this Applicant Toolkit to provide guidance as part of the Rural Opportunities to Use Transportation for Economic Success (ROUTES) Initiative to support potential applicants in identifying and navigating USDOT discretionary grant funding opportunities for rural transportation projects.
-In support of the initiative's goals, this toolkit provides user-friendly information and resources to support rural applicants’ understanding of USDOT discretionary grant programs and the funding process.
+The United States Department of Transportation has developed this Applicant Toolkit to provide guidance as part of the ROUTES initiative to support potential applicants in identifying and navigating USDOT discretionary grant funding opportunities for rural transportation projects.
+In support of the initiative's goals, the toolkit provides user-friendly information and resources to support rural applicants’ understanding of USDOT discretionary grant programs and the funding process.

 The Applicant Toolkit is designed for all levels of grant applicant experience, aiming to enhance access to USDOT resources for rural transportation projects.
 Specifically, this toolkit illustrates key applicant activities when participating in the USDOT discretionary grants process, catalogues USDOT discretionary grant programs by applicant type and eligible project activities in a USDOT Discretionary Grant Funding Matrix, and provides resources for applicants to maximize the potential for award success.